CHRONOSPHERE · a time machine for the night sky

 scroll / swipepan across the celestial sphere

-⌘/ctrl-scrollor pinch — zoom the field of view
+⌘/ctrl-scrollor pinch to zoom the field of view

 click a staropen its kinematic dossier